-If you subscribe to Apple Arcade, you can play premium games on the Apple TV for just $4.99 a month and pick up where you left off on your iPhone, iPad or Mac.
+If you subscribe to Apple Arcade, you can play premium games on the Apple TV for just $4.99 per month and pick up where you left off on your iPhone, iPad or Mac.
+Our latest addition is one of these games, which is popular on the major game consoles.
 Apple Fitness Plus subscribers can stream workout classes.
 And speaking of streaming, Apple TV also gives you access to all the best streaming services, from Disney Plus and Netflix to Sling TV.

 To make it easier to for you to find the best Apple TV apps, we've broken it all down into several categories, including streaming services, music and video, games, health and fitness and more.

 From apps that let you binge on movies and TV shows to ones dedicated to solving puzzles, practicing yoga and shopping, these are the best Apple TV apps available (which would look great on one of the best TVs).